plus3it/watchmaker/docs/usage.md

 Watchmaker can be integrated into a Terraform template as well.
-By wrapping the example CloudFormation templates within their respective Terraform template they become deployable and manageable from within Terraform.
+By wrapping the example CloudFormation templates within their respective Terraform template they become deployable and manageable from within the Terraform cli.
 These templates are intended as examples for you to modify and extend as you need.

 ```eval_rst